- Mozzarella Sizes

 Fior di Latte and di Bufala Mozzarella Cheese

-Both fior di latte mozzarella and buffalo milk mozzarella cheese; you can typically find them in balls ranging from 4 to 8 ounces, a fairly standard large ball.
+Both fior di latte mozzarella and buffalo milk mozzarella cheese are typically found in balls ranging from 4 to 8 ounces, a fairly standard large ball.

 The preparation of these cheeses is very similar; however, the significant difference is in the milk.
-Fior di latte mozzarella cheese is made from cow’s milk, while mozzarella di bufala is made from buffalo’s milk.
+Fior di latte mozzarella cheese is made from cow’s milk, while mozzarella di bufala is made with buffalo milk.

 What is Nodini Mozzarella Cheese?